MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Overview.md

 ### Universal actions

-Before the universal bot action model, different hosts provided different action models as follows:
+Before the universal actions for adaptive cards, different hosts provided different action models as follows:

 * Teams or bots used `Action.Submit`, an approach which defers the actual communication model to the underlying channel.
 * Outlook used `Action.Http` to communicate with the backend service explicitly specified in the adaptive card payload.

 ![Inconsistent action model](~/assets/images/bots/inconsistent-action-model.png)

-With the universal bot action model, you can use `Action.Execute` for action handling throughout different platforms.
+With the universal actions for adaptive cards, you can use `Action.Execute` for action handling throughout different platforms.

 ![New universal action model](~/assets/images/bots/Newuniversalactionmodel.png)